-Pain is a common health problem that causes over \$60 billion a year in productivity losses in the United States [1].
-Research on pain sensing (also known as nociception) with human subjects is difficult for a number of reasons including ethical constraints, difficulties in quantifying a psychophysical response, and subjectivity in self-reporting [2].
-Since the molecular mechanisms of pain transduction are believed to be partially conserved among many different species [3, 4, 5], some of these problems are solved by using animal models in nociception research.
-However, animal subjects cannot communicate their perceived pain levels to us in an obvious fashion.
+Pain studies on human subjects are difficult because of ethical constraints, difficulties in quantifying a psychophysical response, and subjectivity in self-reporting [1].
+Partial conservation of molecular mechanisms of nociception among many different species [2-4] allows to solve some of these problems by using animal models.
+However, then the grand goal of quantifying the behavior and relating it to the stimulus becomes even harder: animal subjects cannot communicate their perceived noxious levels to us in an obvious fashion.
 Thus progress in using animal models depends crucially on our ability to quantitatively and objectively infer the perceived level of noxious stimuli from animal behavior.

-Historically, studies of pain primarily used mammalian models [6, 7].
-For rodents, the tail flick test [8], the hot-plate test [9, 10] and the Hargreaves' method [11] correlate pain perception with the reaction latency of different body parts to noxious stimuli.
-For larger animals such as canines [12] and primates [13, 14], similar nociceptive assays have also been developed.
-In recent years, new approaches started incorporating facial expressions in nociception quantification [15, 16, 17].
+Historically, studies of nociception primarily used mammalian models [5, 6].
+For rodents, the tail flick test [7], the hot-plate test [8, 9] and the Hargreaves' method [10] correlate pain perception with the reaction latency of different body parts to noxious stimuli.
+For larger animals such as canines [11] and primates [12, 13], similar nociceptive assays have also been developed.
+In recent years, new approaches started incorporating facial expressions in nociception quantification [14-16].
 Although these mammalian models are extensively studied, several drawbacks hinder their use.
 First, ethical issues and risks arise for certain experiments.
-Second, compared to lower-level organisms, mammalian subjects require more time and resources to maintain.
-Therefore, much effort has been devoted to investigations of the possibility of using invertebrate models in nociception research [4, 18].
-In experiments involving Drosophila larva, measures such as the response percentage of the total population [19, 20] and the time to response [21] have been used to investigate changes in the ability of the animals to sense noxious stimuli.
-In experiments on Caenorhabditis elegans, behavioral features such as the turning rate [3] and the percentage of escape response [22] have been used to characterize nociception.
+Second, compared to invertebrates, vertebrate subjects require more time and resources to maintain.
+Therefore, much effort has been devoted to investigations of the possibility of using invertebrate models in nociception research [3, 17].
+In experiments involving Drosophila larva, measures such as the response percentage of the total population [18, 19] and the time to response [20] have been used to investigate changes in the ability of the animals to sense noxious stimuli.
+In experiments on Caenorhabditis elegans, behavioral features such as the turning rate [2] and the percentage of escape response [21] have been used to characterize nociception.

 All of these models share some common problems.
 First, the nociceptive assays focus on one particular coarse behavioral feature of the subject, such as avoidance behavior, orientation, or turning rate.
 Such features are selected in an ad hoc fashion, subject to a particular design of an experiment.
 This makes it difficult to compare results across different labs and experiments.
-Further, the behavior may be providing additional information about the perceived pain that is not being captured by the coarse measures.
+Further, this does not solve the grand goal of quantifying the full stimulus-behavior relation, and thus the behavior may be providing additional information about the perceived noxious stimulus level that is not being captured by the coarse measures.
 Second, some assays report measurements as a percentage of a population, so that these measurements cannot be made for individuals.
-To overcome these problems, an ideal assay would infer a perceived pain level of an individual animal on a continuous scale, using comprehensive, objective measurements of its behavioral profile.
+To overcome these problems, an ideal assay would infer a perceived noxious stimulus level of an individual animal on a continuous scale, using comprehensive, objective measurements of its behavioral profile.